 UBC Sailbot started as a team that built small scale autonomous sailboats and competed in the International Robotic Sailing Regatta.
 After taking home 3 first place prizes in a row, the team pivoted to up-scaling the technology to perform autonomous ocean crossings.
 Ada's story is the first attempt at achieving that goal and has set records in the trans-Atlantic challenge.
 The team is currently in the process of making an autonomous sailing vessel that will follow the Vic-Maui course.
 They are expecting to launch in the summer of 2020

 UBC Solar combines aerodynamics, lightweight materials, and high efficiency electronics into a solar car capable of highway speeds while using the same power as a household hair dryer.
 They build a new car every two years, and compete internationally at the World Solar Challenge Race.

 SUBC is a team of mostly engineering undergraduate students that designs, builds, tests, and races a one-person "wet" submarine, meaning that it is water-filled and the operator requires SCUBA gear to breathe.

 Supermileage aims to build extremely fuel-efficient cars, and competes them in various "fuelathon" competitions.
 They currently have two cars, a Prototype Vehicle and an Urban Concept Car.

 The Thunderbots are an entirely student run team of thirty plus engineering and computer science students dedicated to creating a team of autonomous soccer-playing robots.
 They compete against other teams from all over the world.

-UBC UAS strives to be at the cutting edge of Unmanned Aerial Systems technology, and competes in the annual Unmanned Systems Canada Student Competition.
+UBC UAS strives to be at the cutting edge of Uncrewed Aerial Systems technology, and competes in the annual Uncrewed Systems Canada Student Competition.
 Each year the team creates a purpose-built unmanned aircraft for the given scenario.
 These are real-world scenarios that could benefit considerably from the use of unmanned aircraft.

 Student Clubs and Groups